 Project construction is anticipated to take two years.
 Mine development will be phased with an initial milling capacity of 15,000 tonnes per day (t/d) or 5.5 million tonnes per annum (Mtpa) for the first five years of operation.
-After the first five years, the milling capacity will increase to 33,000 t/d or 12 Mtpa for the next five-years, and to 55,000 t/d or 20,000 Mtpa in Year 11 until the end of the 23-year mine life.
-The Closure phase is 24 years to approximately 45 years, ending when the Open Pit has filled and the TSF is allowed to passively discharge to Davidson Creek, and the Post-closure phase is 46+ years.
+After the first five years, the milling capacity will increase to 33,000 t/d or 12 Mtpa for the next five years, and to 55,000 t/d or 20,000 Mtpa in Year 11 until the end of the 23-year mine life.
+The Closure phase is phase is Year +24 to approximately Year +36 and is defined by the duration required to fill the Open Pit to the target closure level and the TSF is allowed to passively discharge to Davidson Creek via a closure spillway.
+The Closure phase is shorter than that what was presented in the Joint Mines Act / Environmental Management Act Permits Application (March 2022) as a result of optimizations to the Project.
+The Post-closure is now estimated to begin in Year +37.

-New Gold Inc. (New Gold) received Environmental Assessment Certificate EAC #M19-01 on June 21, 2019 under the 2002 Environmental Assessment Act (EAO 2019c) and a Decision Statement (DS) on April 15, 2019 under the Canadian Environmental Assessment Act, 2012 (CEA Agency 2019).
+New Gold Inc. (New Gold) received Environmental Assessment Certificate EAC #M19-01 on June 21, 2019, under the 2002 Environmental Assessment Act (EAO 2019c) and a Decision Statement (DS) on April 15, 2019 under the Canadian Environmental Assessment Act, 2012 (CEA Agency 2019).
 In August 2020, Artemis Gold Inc. (Artemis) acquired the mineral tenures, assets and rights in the Blackwater Project that were previously held by New Gold Inc. On August 7, 2020, the Certificate was transferred to BW Gold LTD. (BW Gold), a wholly-owned subsidiary of Artemis, under the 2018 Environmental Assessment Act.
-The Impact Assessment Agency of Canada notified BW Gold on September 25, 2020 to verify that written notice had been provided within 30 days of the change of proponent as required in Condition 2.16 of the DS, and that a process had been initiated to amend the DS.
+The Impact Assessment Agency of Canada notified BW Gold on September 25, 2020, to verify that written notice had been provided within 30 days of the change of proponent as required in Condition 2.16 of the DS, and that a process had been initiated to amend the DS.